zhartman86/MathfinderBot/README.md

 -:-

 `number-or-name` *required*
- - The name or index number associated with it.
+ - The name or index number associated with it (use /var List-Presets to see a comprehensive list).

 `hit-mod` *required*
  - The modifier used for hitting.